j-u-p-iter/redux-socket-provider/README.md

 ### ReduxSocketProvider

 Everything starts with ReduxSocketProvider React component.
-This component is based or React context.
+This component is based on React context.
 It's responsibility to create socket connection and pass socket instance to the child components.

 ReduxSocketProvider provides possibility to communicate through sockets to the child components.
 So all consumers